O-Train: Pilot project

 The "O-Train" (now Line 2) was introduced in 2001 as a pilot project to provide an alternative to the busways on which Ottawa had long depended exclusively for its high-grade transit service.
-The original north-south 8km (5mi) single tracked line had cost $21 million to construct and purchase 3 low floor Bombardier Talent diesel multiple unit trains, and $8 million to operate for 2 years.
+The original north-south 8 km (5 mi) single tracked line had cost $21 million to construct and purchase three low floor Bombardier Talent diesel multiple unit trains, and $8 million to operate for two years.
 Its relatively little cost stemmed from simple station construction, and the reuse of a Canadian Pacific Railway freight railway.
 It is often described as "light rail", partly because there were plans to extend it into Ottawa's downtown as a tramway-like service, and partly because the original trains are smaller and lighter than most mainline trains in North America and do not meet the Association of American Railroads' standards for crash strength.

 Name

 The system's name was proposed by Acart Communications, an Ottawa advertising agency.
 The name "O-Train" was based on the classic Duke Ellington signature tune "Take the 'A' Train", which refers to the New York City Subway's A train.
 Because Ottawa is a bilingual city, the name had to work in both English and French.
 It survived an internal OC Transpo naming competition and was adopted soon after.

 From its inception until 2014, the term "O-Train" initially referred to the north–south diesel line.
 With the construction of a second line, the east/west Confederation Line, the O-Train branding was extended to include both rail transit services, with the original service being renamed as the Trillium Line.